JV Ejercito: Early life

 Joseph Victor "JV" G. Ejercito was born December 26, 1969, in Manila to actors Joseph Ejercito Estrada, the then mayor-elect of San Juan (then a municipality of Rizal), and Guia Gomez, who is also a businesswoman.
 His given name Joseph Victor is derived from his father and the latter's electoral protest victory to become San Juan mayor in the same year, respectively.

 Education

 He attended Xavier School for his primary and secondary education and completed his Bachelor of Arts in Political Science at De La Salle University.

 Political career

-San Juan mayor
+Mayor of San Juan

 On February 27, 2001, Ejercito filed his candidacy to run for mayor of San Juan.
 Despite his father's removal from office as President of the Philippines due to the Second EDSA Revolution a month prior, Ejercito stated that in San Juan, "there is still a strong clamor for me to run."
 He eventually served as mayor for three consecutive terms from 2001 to 2010.
 It was during his term when San Juan was converted into a highly urbanized city in 2007.
 He was succeeded by his mother Guia Gomez.